 The concept of this page is A v B: Who would win?
 Which is better?
 For many of these I think there is a clear winner.

-This related to the various "Religious Wars" as are often discussed for "fun" at places like this xkcd forum on "Religious Wars" [http://forums.xkcd.com/viewforum.php?f=40].
+This page is related to the various "Religious Wars" that are often discussed for "fun" at places like this xkcd forum on "Religious Wars" [http://forums.xkcd.com/viewforum.php?f=40].

 Here is an example of ISO 8601: